 What did you think?

-I hope i have been able to give you some of the questions you might want to ask yourself before having a baby and if you are ready, I wish you all the best for you and your little one.
+I hope I have been able to give you some of the questions to ask yourself before having a baby and if you are ready, I wish you all the best for you and your little one.
 For more posts about children, see here and here.
 If you have any questions or anything to add to this, please feel free to comment below.